carlesmila/GeotechClimateChange/README.md

    * If the raw data files have been downloaded, place them in the folder "Data" in the repository.
 3. Run the file "app.py".

-We kindly suggest to use the pycharm IDE tu run the app.
+We kindly suggest to use the pycharm IDE to run the app.

 ## App functionality